travis-ci/docs-travis-ci-com/docs/user/browser-extensions.md

 ### Opera

 [Travis CI Build Status Extension for Opera](https://addons.opera.com/en/extensions/details/travisgithub/) displays the build status icon next to the project name on GitHub project/user pages and provides button for monitoring build status of user-defined projects.
-It also shows build status of pull requests tested by the Travis Bot.
+It also shows the build status of pull requests tested by the Travis Bot.